Timeline of the 2011 Bahraini uprising: 14 February - 'Day of Rage'

 On 14 February, an estimated 6,000 people participated in many demonstrations and political rallies throughout Bahrain.
 The protesters' demands varied, and included constitutional reform, political reform, and socio-economic justice.
-No permits were sought by protesters, as is required by Bahraini law.
+No permits were sought by protesters, as which are required by Bahraini law for such gatherings.
 The earliest demonstration was recorded at 05:30 in the mainly-Shia village of Nuwaidrat, where 300 people are said to have participated.
 The marchers were demanding the release of those detained during earlier protests.
 Police dispersed this rally, resulting in some injuries, and the hospitalization of one demonstrator.
 Police continued to disperse rallies throughout the day with tear gas, rubber bullets, and shotguns, resulting in additional injuries, and the hospitalization of three more demonstrators.

 One major demonstration took place in the Shi'a island of Sitra, where several thousand men, women, and children took to the streets.
 According to witnesses interviewed by Physicians for Human Rights, hundreds of fully armed riot police arrived on the scene and immediately began firing tear gas and sound grenades into the crowds to cause panic.
 They then fired rubber bullets into the unarmed crowd, aiming at people in the front line who had sat down on the street in protest.

-In the evening of 14 February, Ali Mushaima died from police shotgun wounds to his back at close range.
+In the evening of 14 February, Ali Mushaima died from wounds from police shotgun to his back fired at close range.
 The government says that Ali was part of a group of 500 protesters that attacked 6 policemen with rocks and metal rods.
 The government claims that the police exhausted their supply of tear gas and rubber bullets in a failed attempt to disperse the crowd, and resorted to the use of shotguns.
 Witnesses say that there were no demonstrations at the time Ali was shot.
 They say Ali was seen walking with a group of officers who were pointing their guns at him.
 As Ali walked away, he was shot in the back by one of the officers.
 Later, several hundred demonstrators congregated in the car park of the hospital where Ali was taken.
 The Ministry of Interior expressed its regret at the incident and announced that his death would be investigated.